honorpeter/kinsys/doc/source/overview.rst

 Overall architecture
 ----------------------------------------

-Kinpira's overall architecture is summarized in Figure :ref:`kinpira` .
+Kinpira's overall architecture is summarized in Figure 1.
 The hardware consists of three major modules: gobou, renkon, ninjin.
 Gobou is a coprocessor for computing fully-connected layer.
 Renkon is a coprocessor for computing 2D-convolution layer.